The Toledo Waterways Initiative (TWI) program encompasses more than 45 separate projects over the course of 18 years, at a total cost of $527 million.

 - Fernhill Rd. – 1 closed

-- Heatherdowns Golf Course – A previously unconfirmed SSD exists at a manhole along Heilman Ditch in Heatherdowns Golf Course.
-A project began in June of 2016 to eliminate this SSD and is scheduled to be completed by December 2017.
+- Heatherdowns Golf Course – A previously unconfirmed SSD existed at a manhole along Heilman Ditch in Heatherdowns Golf Course.
+A project begun in June 2016 to eliminate this SSD was substantially complete in November 2017.

-- Arlington and Westwood – A previously unconfirmed SSD exists at several manholes along Swan Creek near Westwood.
-A project began in June of 2016 to eliminate this SSD and is scheduled to be completed by December 2017.
+- Arlington and Westwood – A previously unconfirmed SSD existed at several manholes along Swan Creek near Westwood.
+A project begun in June 2016 to eliminate this SSD was substantially complete in November 2017.

 - The CSO Long-Term Control Plan (LTCP) calls for elimination of eight out of 32 permitted combined sewer overflow (CSO) discharge points/overflow locations.
 Click here to see a map of CSOs.
 Currently seven have been eliminated: